bweatherson/demons/latest-export.md

 gameformat(b_o_t_s_symmetric, "Battle of the sexes, relabeled.")
 ```

 After making that change, change column's payouts so that it is a demonic game.
-The result is table @\ref(tab:bach-demon)
+The result is table \@ref(tab:bach-demon)

 ```{r,bach-demon, cache=TRUE}
 b_o_t_s_demonic <- tribble(